 Additionally, we ensure the formation of strong bonds between student and teacher through “looping.”
 With “looping,” the child’s primary teacher moves into successive classrooms with them through the first three years of life.
 This continued relationship creates attachment and bonding with the child and minimizes dysregulation.
 The effect also reaches into our relationships with parents as trust builds over those years.
 At

-At Preschool age (3), a new primary teacher receives that group of three and stays with them for the next two years.
-All day nurture also includes healthful meals and snacks: hot breakfast, lunch and two substantial snacks, much of it “scratch”-made to incorporate whole grains and to provide children with an opportunity to enjoy fresh fruits and vegetables, often missing in the diets of children living in below poverty level homes where cost is prohibitive.
+At Preschool age (3), a new primary teacher receives that group and stays with them for the next two years.
+All-day nurture also includes healthy eating: hot breakfast, lunch, and two substantial snacks, much of it “scratch-made” to incorporate whole grains and to provide children with an opportunity to enjoy fresh fruits and vegetables, often missing in the diets of children living in below poverty level homes where cost is prohibitive.

 Some of our toddlers receive weekly visits from a play therapist in our specially equipped play therapy room.
 This delicate form of therapy uses symbolic play and expressive art approaches to help children connect with their feelings and experiences.
 Primary to our time with infants and toddlers in the classroom is our growing psychological understanding of each child.

 The Nurture Center is wholly dependent upon outside donations, grants, and limited government funding to survive.
-We ask that you will come by our building at 1311 Clay Avenue in Waco, and prayerfully consider how you might help us to say to these little ones, “My child, rise up!”
+We ask that you come by our building at 1311 Clay Avenue in Waco, and prayerfully consider how you might help us to say to these little ones, “My child, rise up!”